-Points • The total number of points possible is 1000 (see Table2 for details).
-Regardless of your overall point total, you will receive an 'F' for the entire course if you do not complete all of the lab experiments (see Section 2B for missed labs) or if you do not complete the lab portion of the class with a passing grade (a grade of C of better).
+Points • The total number of points possible is 1000 (see Table 2 for details).
+Regardless of your overall point total, you will receive an 'F' for the entire course if you do not complete all of the lab experiments (see Section 2B for missed labs) or if you do not complete the lab portion of the class with a passing grade (a grade of 'C' or better).